-But controversy is nothing new for a beauty preference that was once considered by the British government to be some kind of sorcery that saw female lip color wearers “guilty of seducing men into matrimony by cosmetic means” and tried for witchcraft.
-In the 1930s, silver screen starlets employed the intrepid reputation of dark lip shades to start a growing trend toward the product.
+But controversy is nothing new for a beauty preference that was once considered by the British government to be some kind of sorcery that saw female lip colour wearers “guilty of seducing men into matrimony by cosmetic means” and tried for witchcraft.
+In the 1930s, silver screen starlets employed the intrepid reputation of dark lip shades to start a growing trend towards the product.

-Lipstick giant Elizabeth Arden is said to have spurred on the suffrage leaders by dispersing tubes of crimson lacquer among those that marched past the brand headquarters.
+Lipstick giant Elizabeth Arden is said to have spurred on the Suffrage leaders by dispersing tubes of crimson lacquer amongst those that marched past the brand headquarters.
 Red lipstick became a token tool of the Suffragettes for its ability to shock men.
 By WWII, red lipstick was used to signal defiance to notorious red lipstick hater and purveyor of serious Small Dick Energy, Adolf Hitler.

-Today women like Alexandria Ocasio-Cortez – the youngest woman ever elected to American congress – are championing the humble tube in their quest to carve out a more equal space for women amid the misogynistic upper echelons of civilization.
-It’s worn loudly, proudly and with the knowledge of the women who wore it in the face of ire before us.
+Today women like Alexandria Ocasio-Cortez – the youngest woman ever elected to American congress – are championing the humble tube in their quest to carve out a more equal space for women amongst the misogynistic upper echelons of civilisation.
+It’s worn loudly, proudly and with the knowledge of the women that wore it in the face of ire before us.
 There are shades to suit all skin tones, whether you’re feeling Suffragette red or matte neutral Mod girl.

 Now where did I leave my lip exfoliant?